Projects

 • InceptionV3

-The project includes reproducible training flows, evaluation plots, saved checkpoints, and the accompanying paper so the results can be examined rather than simply asserted.
+So the project includes saved checkpoints, evaluation plots, reproducible training flows, and the accompanying paper/documentation so the results can be examined rather than simply asserted.